NaturalIntelligence/nimn-spec/SPEC.md

 * **Array start**   : ASCII char 204
 * **Array end**     : ASCII char 185
 * **Dynamic Value separater** : ASCII char 179

-*Note* :  Dynamic value fields are the fields which can have any value like address, age, etc. Fixed value fields are the fields which have fixed set of values like boolean, state etc.

 ### Fixed Value Characters